 Savvy buyers will recognize a weak reserve fund for what it is and will require that a seller discount the price of their home to offset the depreciated value of the common area improvements.
 This situation speaks directly to the issue of why it is so important to establish a realistic and equitable reserve funding program early on in the life of the HOA and to persevere with the funding of the reserves through good times and bad.
 By doing so, the association is laying the groundwork for a community that will remain economically sustainable beyond the life span of the original assets.

-In the absence of such a long-term approach to financial planning the HOA will be faced with several challenges once it reaches the “tipping point” in the life cycle of its major asset base and, as is often the case, these challenges can be very difficult to overcome.
+In the absence of such a long-term approach to financial planning the HOA will be faced with several challenges once it reaches the tipping point in the life cycle of its asset base.
+Unfortunately, for many older HOAs it is often the case that these challenges can be very difficult to overcome.

-Perhaps the most common occurrence in this situaiton is that the HOA’s administrators find it is impossible to raise the money to pay for needed repair and replacement expenses either because, a) the owners do not have the money to pay for their share of the expenditures; or b) the owners simply refuse to accommodate the HOA’s request for money in those instances where the individual owners have the capacity to do so.
+One of the most common problems occurs when the Board of Directors is unable to raise the money needed to pay for repair and replacement of depreciated improvements, either because the owners cannot afford to pay for their share of the expenditures; or the owners simply refuse to approve a special assessment to generate the money in those instances where the Board must obtain the approval of the HOA members in order to levy the special assessment.